All Products

 integer

-Indicates whether the attack is persistent.
+Indicates whether the event is a persistent attack.

 • 0: The attack is not persistent.